bengukalo/bengukalo/content/post/paper_review/index.md

 ---
 title: How fMRI is Used in the Visual Perception Studies?
-subtitle: Its experimental designs and limitations.
+subtitle: An overview of its experimental designs and ways to compensate the limitations.
 date: 2020-10-14
 slug: how-fmri-is-used
 categories: